MikaRatilainen/news-explorer-frontend/README.md

 ```
 npm run deploy
 ```
-To deploy project to github pages
+To deploy project to Yandex Oblako